 Assisted living is a smart option for seniors in a variety of circumstances.
 Maybe you’ve had to give up driving, or taking care of your home is more challenging than it used to be.
 Perhaps you struggle with some activities of daily living, such as bathing, feeding yourself, or getting in and out of bed.
 Or maybe you’re having trouble staying connected with other people.
 Senior isolation appears to be linked with several health concerns, such as dementia, decreased immune function, heart disease, and depression.

-If any of those issues hit close to home, it might be the right time to move into an assisted living community.
+If any of those issues hit close to home, it might be the right time to move into an assisted living community in Las Vegas.
 These communities keep you connected naturally, as you can choose to join group activities, attend outings, or even enjoy life with a roommate.
 There are transportation and housekeeping services, and staff can help with tasks that aren’t as simple as they once were.

 Assisted living communities vary significantly, so it’s important to explore them personally before you decide on one.
 Think about things like the amenities, atmosphere, and your budget.
 To get started, check through online guides, and to give you a feel for the expense, note Las Vegas communities typically cost between $1,500 and $8,395 per month.